 During the year the academy trust continued to operate a unified management structure.
-The structure consists of these levels: The Members, The Trustees, The Senior Leadership Team who are supported by the Teaching Team.
+The structure consists of these levels: The Members, the Trustees, the Strategic Leadership Team, the Senior Management Team supported by the Teaching Team.
 The aim of the management structure is to devolve responsibility and encourage involvement in decision making at all levels.

 The Members will oversee key objectives of the academy trusts performance including accounts and annual reports to Trustees.
-They will be responsible to appoint Trustees and comply with the articles of association.
+They will be responsible to appoint Trustees and comply with the auricles of association.

-The Trustees will set aims and objectives in accordance with charitable objects set out in the articles, ensuring articles are fit for purpose, monitor and evaluate performance against aims and objects, create a vision for th MAT, proper stewardship of funds and ensure the efficiency and effectiveness of use in accordance with the law and the Academy Trust Handbook.
+The Trustees will set aims and objectives in accordance with charitable objects set out in the articles, ensuring articles are fit for purpose, monitor and evaluate performance against aims and objects, create a vision for the MAT, proper stewardship of funds and ensure the efficiency and effectiveness of use in accordance with the law and the Academies Financial Handbook.

-The Senior Leadership Team drives the vision of the trust within the school and is centered on teaching and learning and providing an excellent learning environment for its pupils.
-They are supported by Senior Management and Teaching Team.
+The Strategic Leadership Team drives the vision of the trust within the school and is centred on teaching and learning and providing an excellent learning environment for its pupils.
+They are supported by Senior management and Teaching team.